GMV-centravet/materials-elements/getting-started.md

-# Getting Started with Materials-UI
+# Getting Started with Materials Elements

-There are several ways to use Materials-UI components in your projects.
+There are several ways to use Materials Elements components in your projects.
 One of the strengths of Web Components is that they are framework agnostic, it means that you can use them whatever if you're using a Framework or not.

-For now, we provide two distributions of Materials-UI components :
+For now, we provide two distributions of Materials Elements components :
-- @materials-ui/core : contains all components and can be use in any context.
+- @materials-elements/core : contains all components and can be use in any context.
-- @materials-ui/angular : angular components library based on the core package.
+- @materials-elements/angular : angular components library based on the core package.

 ## Common advices

-Materials-UI helps you to easily use [Material icons](https://material.io/resources/icons).
+Materials Elements helps you to easily use [Material icons](https://material.io/resources/icons).
 Don't forget to add them in the head section of your page:
 ```html
   <link rel="stylesheet" href="https://fonts.googleapis.com/icon?family=Material+Icons">
 ```

-Materials-UI follow Material Design specifications, so the default font is [Roboto](https://fonts.google.com/specimen/Roboto).
+Materials Elements follow Material Design specifications, so the default font is [Roboto](https://fonts.google.com/specimen/Roboto).
 You always have the possibility to change it via CSS Variable, but we recommend you to include the Roboto font in the head section of your page:
 ```html
   <link rel="stylesheet" href="https://fonts.googleapis.com/css?family=Roboto:300,400,500">
 ```

-## Add Materials-UI Components to your project
+## Add Materials Elements Components to your project

-To start using Materials-UI, you can proceed in different ways :
+To start using Materials Elements, you can proceed in different ways :

 ### Angular Application :